 Girls are tested via structured essays and source work in examinations.
 There is an extended coursework essay in Year 11 on Russia.
 Girls are provided with an enrichment booklet which offers a wide range of suggested reading, films, museums and other relevant sources of interpretation.
 We encourage girls to view relevant films and to make links, as appropriate, to current affairs.

 We offer two history courses, Sixteenth Century and Twentieth Century History.
-The Sixteenth Century course focuses on the Tudors and aspects of European History including the German Reformation, the Dutch Revolt and the Golden Age of Spain.
-Twentieth Century History, focuses on the USA - civil rights and the Vietnam War, the decolonization of India and China.
+The Sixteenth Century course focuses on early Tudors and aspects of European History including the German Reformation, France under Louis XIII and XIV and the Golden Age of 16th Century Spain.
+Twentieth Century History focuses on the Cold War in Europe, a depth study on Civil Rights in the USA and coursework on 20th Century China.
+There is also an early Tudor component to allow some perspective beyond the 20th Century.
 The two courses differ in content but not skills, and universities make no distinction between them.
 These two courses provide valuable transferable skills and have proved very popular with girls.

-“The AS Level course has been totally different to GCSE and really interesting.
+“The A Level course has been totally different to GCSE and really interesting.
 We have looked at the Twentieth Century on a larger scale focussing on many aspects.
 The Russian Revolution and Communism as an ideology is one area that I am particularly interested in and I have thoroughly enjoyed the lessons.
 I have developed many skills from this course including essay writing.
 I feel that over the course of this year, my analytical skills have developed and I feel confident with this subject.
-I am really looking forward to taking the A2 lessons.” — Hannah
+I am really looking forward to continuing the Year 13 lessons.” — Hannah

 GCSE - Cambridge iGCSE